Greg Neri: Books

 Neri's first picture book and biography charted the rags to riches rise of Johnny Cash.
 Kirkus Reviews, School Library Journal and Booklist gave it starred reviews.

 A second musical biography, about the childhood friendship of Simon and Garfunkel followed, called When Paulie Met Artie.
 Kirkus said, "Music lovers and fans will delight in sharing this book with young family and friends...
 Part nostalgia, part history, and all tuneful."

 Neri's middle grade novel, Tru & Nelle is a detective story starring Harper Lee and Truman Capote as children growing up in the Deep South during the Depression.
 In a starred review, Kirkus said, "An engaging portrait of two children’s authors before they became famous."
 A sequel, A Christmas Tale, came out the following year, exploring their teenage years.
 In a starred review, Kirkus said, "An absorbing story of true friends in troubled times."

 In 2018, Neri wrote Grand Theft Horse, a graphic novel biography of his cousin, the horse trainer Gail Ruffu, who stole a racehorse to save its life.
 School Library Journal said, “VERDICT: Superb.
 Ruffu’s tenacity and the book’s satisfying conclusion will appeal to fans of the “March” trilogy.”

+In 2020, his book Ghetto Cowboy was adapted into the Netflix film, Concrete Cowboy, starring Idris Elba and Caleb McLaughlin.
+He served as Executive Producer.
+The film debuted at #1 over Easter weekend, 2021.
+Variety called it a "Masterful Father-Son Drama."
+A novel sequel, Polo Cowboy, came out the following year.

+2023 saw the release of his multiple starred-reviewed books, My Antarctica, and Safe Passage, as well as a Michael L. Printz award for his contribution to the anthology, The Collectors: Stories.